CCurl/c3/README.md

 c3 tries to open 'core.c3', then '../core.c3'.
 If successful, it loads that first.

-NOTE: Most of these words are defined in 'core.c3'.
+NOTES: On the PC, these words are defined in 'core.c3'.
-- The below list is not complete.
+       The below list is not complete.
-- See file core.c3 for full details.
+       See file core.c3 for full details.
 ```
 *** MATH ***
 +        (a b--c)          Addition